Substra/substra-documentation/src/usage.md

 You can use this general [cheat sheet](./cheatsheet_cli.md) to help you getting started with Substra.

+## Common errors

+If you are facing some issues manipulating your assets, we have a dedicated page [here](./errors.md).

 ## Examples

 Substra comes with a set of handy [examples](https://github.com/SubstraFoundation/substra/blob/master/examples) that will help you getting started!
 If you want to go further, you can also have a look at the [community driven examples](https://github.com/SubstraFoundation/substra-examples) where you will see how to implement MNIST, MNIST with differential privacy or Deepfake detection!